artAbility Digital Showcase

 Welcome to the 2024 artAbility Showcase!

 Happy 10-year anniversary, artAbility!
 While it was another amazing year of creating art in the local community, it was also a year to reflect on everything that has brought us to this place.
 This year, Alena Ramkissoon took over as Project Coordinator.
-She led the planning and execution of eight workshops!
-Nearly all of them drew on unique art concepts, providing participants with the opportunity to explore new ways of expressing themselves through art.
+She led the planning and execution of seven workshops!
+Nearly all of them drew on unique concepts, providing participants with the opportunity to explore new ways of expressing themselves through art.

 A young lady sitting at a table happily looking over her artwork, which is a fabric collage.
 She is wearing a blue sweatshirt and has dark hair pulled into a ponytail.